ibdgc/idhub/docs/index.md

     ---

-    New to IDHub?
+    New to IDhub?
 Learn how to browse and query the data.

     [:octicons-arrow-right-24: Explore the Data](for-users/exploring-with-nocodb.md)